 Gallery or portfolio page descriptions: what to write about, and why they’re useful to visitors and Google

 A common question from photographers starting a new website: whether they need to include some text on gallery pages, above or below the thumbnails.
 And what to write about.
+How to write Gallery or portfolio description?
+Let’s have a look.

 The answer is a strong YES.
 Each gallery on your photography website should ideally have a description at the top, above the thumbnails, explaining what the images are all about.